-By-laws from inaugural meeting in Uppsala, January 28, 1989, as amended by the meeting of the General Assembly held in Bergen on September 25, 2011.
+By-laws from inaugural meeting in Uppsala, January 28, 1989, as amended by the meetings of the General Assembly held in Bergen on September 25, 2011 and in Helsinki on August 15, 2019.

 The name of the society is “Nordic Society for Middle Eastern Studies”, hereafter called the “Nordic Society” or the “Society”.